- A bone marrow biopsy is part of a bone marrow test that takes a sample of your solid bone tissue.

 - bone marrow diseases, such as myelofibrosis or myelodysplastic syndrome

-- blood cell conditions, such as leukopenia or polycythemia
+- blood cell conditions, such as leukopenia, thrombocytopenia, or polycythemia

-- cancers of the bone marrow or blood, such as leukemias or lymphomas
+- cancers of the bone marrow or blood, such as leukemia or lymphomas

-- hemochromatosis, a genetic disorder in which iron builds in the blood
+- hemochromatosis, a genetic disorder in which iron builds up in the blood

 - allergic reaction to anesthesia